El Hijo del Villano III: Consejo Mundial de Lucha Libre (2018–present)

 He began training in the CMLL wrestling school in 2018, receiving training and guidance from Arkangel de la Muerte, Virus, Último Dragoncito and Último Guerrero, building on the training he received from his father and uncle Villano IV prior to his in-ring debut.
 He made his CMLL debut on their 2018 Christmas show, winning his debut match alongside his uncle Villano IV and Mephisto as they defeated Atlantis, Black Panther and Blue Panther Jr. During the build to his debut CMLL presented him as a natural rival to Atlantis Jr., mirroring the rivalry between Villano III and Atlantis.
 El Hijo del Villano III made his first appearance as a major CMLL show only a week after his in-ring debut for the company as he, Villano IV and El Felino lost to Los Gorilas del Ring (Kraneo and Volcano) and El Hijo de LA Park at CMLL's annual Sin Piedad show.

 On May 25, 2019, El Hijo del Villano III participated in his first major CMLL tournament, the Puebla version of their annual Torneo Nacional de Parejas Increíbles tournament where a rudo and a tecnico are forced to team together for the tournament.
 El Hijo del Villano III was teamed up with one of CMLL's main event performers, Carístico.
 The mismatched duo defeated Atlantis and Vangellys in the first round, Audaz and Sansón, before ultimately losing to Niebla Roja and El Terrible in the semi-final round.
 The second-generation rivalry between the Villano and Atantis family led to El Hijo del Villano III and Atlantis Jr. facing off in their first one-on-one match on July 5, 2019, a match that ended in a double count out as both wrestlers were fighting outside the ring for too long.

+In July 2023, he was joined in CMLL by his brother Villano III Jr., who had jumped ship from AAA.
+They quickly formed the trio “El Triangulo” with Zandokan Jr., and the siblings won the CMLL Arena Coliseo Tag Team Championships at the Arena Coliseo 81st Anniversary Show on April 6, 2024.
+They lost the titles 2 years later at the 83rd anniversary on April 4th, 2026, to fellow brother tag team Los Hermanos Calavera.